kelvinbrinham/Quantitative_Momentum_Investment_Strategy_Tool/README.md

 <><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><>

 IMPORTANT:
 The API key I use is private.
-It is stored in a file on my local machine and loaded at the beginning of the Momentum_strategy class in Momentum_strategy_class.py (line 22).
-THIS MUST BE CHANGED TO ACCEPT YOUR IEX API KEY.
+It is stored in a config.py file on my local machine and loaded in main.py.
+YOU MUST input your API_key as outlined below.
+You may also choose to create a config.py file containing your API key which you import so as to keep it secret.
+I have left a commented import example on line 9 in main.py.

 <><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><>